 History of Wolf Camp and the Conservation College

-After 20 years of running Wolf Camp and the Conservation College as a sole proprietorship, founder Chris Chisholm and co-owner Kim McKillip Chisholm are ready to turn over the reigns of leadership to the Wolf Camp community.
+2018: After 22 years of running Wolf Camp and the Conservation College as a sole proprietorship, founder Chris Chisholm and co-owner Kim McKillip Chisholm are getting ready to turn over the reigns of leadership to the Wolf Camp community.
 Now serving 1,000 students per year with summer camps and weekend workshops for all ages, Wolf Camp has engendered deep appreciation and conservation of the environment through its “earth skills education” taught by highly trained outdoor leaders utilizing effective risk management, as well as fun and collaborative teamwork strategies.
 Similar to transitions made by founders of other unfaltering summer camps over the past century, our vision is that this unique earth skills educational enterprise last in perpetuity.

-2016 we celebrated our 20th Anniversary!
+2016: Our 20th Anniversary!
 October 28-30, 2016 the Wolf Gathering – 20th Anniversary Celebration & Skillshare Rendezvous was a success with returning staff telling of harrowing survival treks, performing re-enactments of John Muir’s legacy, and meeting about the future of Wolf Camp.
 The will continue annually as a conservation forum and “skillshare rendezvous.”
 In other news this year, we joined the Washington State Farm Internship Program to accept interns at Blue Skye Farm where the Conservation College is located, with produce including berries feeding hungry campers all summer.
 Wolf Camp employed 16 seasonal staff, accepted a host of wonderful apprentices including graduates Thomas Fellows, Marco Garcia-Duarte, Andres Godinez, Heather Carmichael, Anna “Wren” Schmid, Sarah Inskeep, Elissa Pemberton, Jacquelyn Kellin and Drew Basham.

 2015: Kim & Chris Chisholm embark on a legacy plan which includes changing the name “Wolf College” to “The Conservation College” and shifting ownership of summer youth programs to a new non-profit board over the course of the next couple of years.
 Application for founding board members will be sought in 2017.
 Chris & Kim also prepare application for Conservation College accreditation to the Washington State Workplace Training & Education Coordinating Board so that certifications and credits can be offered for apprenticeships and expeditions.